-In the afternoon, after the sun has warmed up the ranch, there is no better place to be than out on the water on one of our kayak tours.
-As you explore the chain lakes of the Coeur d’Alene, your guide will provide interpretive information on the area’s many different flora and animal species that call these lakes home.
+After the sun has warmed up the fresh water in our surrounding lakes, there is no better place to spend your afternoon than in a kayak!
+As you explore the chain lakes of the Coeur d’Alene, your guide will provide interpretive information on the area’s many different flora and animal species that share our home.

 Thompson is a shallow lake located approximately 3 miles away from the ranch, is very rich with birds and other wildlife, and also has a good population of bass, pan fish, and pike.
 Thompson is mostly filled by groundwater and is part of the Coeur d’Alene Chain Lakes system.
 Because the lake is so shallow, sunlight is capable of reaching 99% of the bottom, which in turn, creates an energy rich environment supportive of native and introduced wildlife.